Electronic Kits For Kids Make The Perfect Gift

 Electronic Kits for Kids (ages 8 to 15)

-This set contains more than 60 snap together parts that provide for hours of educational fun and the ability to build over 300 projects such as a burglar alarm, a radio, a doorbell and much more.
+This set contains more than 60 snap together parts that provide for hours of educational fun and the ability to build over 300 projects such as electronic organ, a Lie detector, an AM radio and much more.
 There is an easy to follow manual with colorfully illustrated pictures to assist with projects.
 No tools are required.
 Parents have raved that this is an excellent learning toy with rugged construction, a good mix of electronic components, clear, precise instructions, and an expertly designed system.
 The cost is an excellent value for what you are getting.